donejs/donejs/docs/features.md

 ### Hot Module Swapping

 Getting and staying in [flow](https://en.wikipedia.org/wiki/Flow_(psychology)) is critical while writing complex apps.
 In DoneJS, whenever you change JavaScript, CSS, or a template file, the change is automatically reflected in your browser, without a browser refresh.
-You spend less time waiting for refreshes and builds, and more time [sharpening your chainsaw](https://www.youtube.com/watch?v=PxrhQv6hyfY).

 <div class="maintainable wrapper">
   <div class="background video">